A Game-Theoretic Utility Network for Cooperative Multi-Agent Decisions in Adversarial Environments: Experiments

 \subsection{Interaction Experiments}

-In this section, according to a cooperative decision-making algorithm based on the state-of-the-art QMIX \cite{pmlr-v80-rashid18a, NIPS2019_8978}, we design three kinds of cooperative styles against \textit{GUT} in different interactive and communication form as follow (for relative definition and experimental settings, see Appendix. \ref{relative_definition}):
+We analyze \textit{GUT} by simulating different cooperative styles and communication forms, comparing the performance with the state-of-the-art cooperative decision-making approach -- QMIX \cite{pmlr-v80-rashid18a} as follows:

+\paragraph{1) GUT (NC)} [\textit{Noncooperation + No Communication}] In this situation, explorers adopt \textit{GUT} computing the winning rate based on its perceiving information, but no communication, which means that it does not get the consistency to attack or defend the specific alien (Appendix.~\ref{experiment_setting} -- Fig.~\ref{fig: qmix_gut}).

-\paragraph{QMIX} [\textit{Partial Cooperation + Partial Communication}] QMIX \cite{pmlr-v80-rashid18a} is a state-of-the-art value-based method applied to reinforcement learning in MAS.
+\paragraph{2) QMIX} [\textit{Partial Cooperation + Partial Communication}] QMIX \cite{pmlr-v80-rashid18a} is a state-of-the-art value-based method applied to reinforcement learning in MAS.
 Here, we only focus on the decision making part of QMIX, which considers the global benefit yielding the same result as a set of individual rewards.
-This allows each agent to participate in a decentralized execution solely by choosing greedy actions for its rewards.
-Accordingly, we assume that each Explorer can cooperate, communicate, and share information with its perceiving explorers.
-Then based on the number of its observing explorers and monsters, it will calculate its winning rate to select attacking or defending the \textit{hp lowest} Monsters. \paragraph{QMIX$_{GUT}$} [\textit{Noncooperation + Partial Communication}] In this situation, individual Explorer using \textit{GUT} computes the winning utility based on its perceiving and partial communication information as above discussion.
-However, they do not get the consistency to attack the specific Monster or defend. \paragraph{GUT} [\textit{Full Cooperation (collective Rationality) + Full Communication}] For our architecture, we assume each Explorer working in a full communication mode, which means that every group member can share its information.
-Then through the \textit{GUT} calculating and decomposing their strategies to executable level, they finally get a consistent decision in the distributed system.
+It allows each agent to participate in a decentralized execution solely by choosing greedy actions for its rewards.
+Accordingly, we assume that each explorer can cooperate, communicate, and share information with its observing explorers.
+Then through calculating the corresponding winning rate based on the number of its observing explorers and aliens, it chooses attacking or defending the specific \textit{hp lowest} target (Appendix.~\ref{experiment_setting} -- Fig.~\ref{fig: qmix}).